-There is no brand element so significant as a company’s logo.
-It becomes visually synonymous with your brand promise, with applications across every medium through which you communicate with your audience.
-It serves as the cornerstone of your image, defining style elements that will be extrapolated on every platform used.
+Your logo becomes visually synonymous with your brand promise.
+It serves as the cornerstone of your image, defining style elements extrapolated on every platform used.

-But when you’re just starting out, you’ve got more flexibility in terms of choosing what sort of look and feel you’d like.
-Redesigning a logo, on the other hand, is incredibly difficult.
+When you’re just starting your business, you’ve got more flexibility to choose what sort of look and feel you’d like.
+Redesigning a logo and rebranding, on the other hand, is incredibly difficult.
 The need to balance tradition with evolution is a challenging one to meet, but these brands absolutely nailed it.

 Here are some of the most compelling logo redesigns of 2016.